asyncapi-archived-repos/contribute/README.md

 #### A letter from the author

 > AsyncAPI is an open source project that's currently maintained by me, with no company or funds behind.
-More and more companies are using AsyncAPI and the work needed to keep the specification, tooling, and documentation up to date is becoming too much work for a single person working in his spare time.
+More and more companies are using AsyncAPI and the work needed is becoming too much work for a single person working in his spare time.
+E.g., for each release of the specification, tooling and documentation should be updated.
 One could argue that I should be dedicating full time to the project, but it's in this point where it's too much for spare time and very little to get enough money to live.
 I want to keep everything for free, because I firmly believe that engineering must be democratized.
-Also, don't get me wrong.
-This is not a complaint, I'm going to continue running the project either with or without contributors, because I love it.
+Also, don't get me wrong, this is not a complaint.
+I'm going to continue running the project either with or without contributors, because I love it.
 This is just a call-out to you, the AsyncAPI lover.
-I'd be very grateful if you could lend a hand, or event raise your hand a become a co-maintainer.
+I'd be very grateful if you could lend a hand, or even raise your hand and become a co-maintainer.
 Up to you :blush:
 >
 > On the other hand, I only have good words for all of you who use and/or contribute to the project.
 Without you, it would be just another crazy idea from another crazy developer :smile:
 >